If you’ve got a job and can afford a home loan, why won’t the banks help you?

 In addition to the above list, there are some other more complex factors that are specific to each lender.

-We recommend that you enquire online or call us on 1300 889 743 to discuss your employment situation if you believe you may have trouble getting a loan based on your employment.
+We recommend that you complete our free assessment form or call us on 1300 889 743 to discuss your employment situation if you believe you may have trouble getting a loan based on your employment.

 Job stability is important!

-There is a big risk in lending to people who cannot support a loan especially if you are borrowing over 80% of the purchase price.
+There’s a big risk in lending to people who can’t support a loan especially if you’re borrowing over 80% of the purchase price.

 We know which banks will approve you based on your current employment situation.

-Please enquire online or call us on 1300 889 743 and we can help you get approval!
+Please complete our free assessment form or call us on 1300 889 743 and we can help you get approval!

 One of the major problems faced by people who have an unusual employment situation is how the banks work out their income when it fluctuates on a weekly basis.